Wharariki Ecosanctuary

-Wharariki Ecosanctuary is a wildlife sanctuary within a predator-proof fence at Cape Farewell, New Zealand.
+Wharariki Ecosanctuary is a wildlife sanctuary within a pest-exclusion fence at Cape Farewell, New Zealand.

 Location

 The Wharariki Ecosanctuary is located on a headland on the Wharariki coastline at Cape Farewell.
 It is sited on conservation land that is managed as the Puponga Farm Park.

 Establishment

 The project was initiated by Peter Butler, who created a trust in 2017 to protect local wildlife in the region from Wharariki Beach to the tip of Farewell Spit.
 The Farewell Wharariki HealthPost Nature Trust was registered as a Charitable Trust in May 2021.

 The sanctuary has been created in a collaboration between the Collingwood-based HealthPost Nature Trust, the Department of Conservation and Manawhenua ki Mōhua, representing Ngāti Tama, Te Ātiawa and Ngāti Rārua in the Golden Bay/ Mohua area.
-Starting in September 2019, a 200 m predator-proof fence was constructed above the cliffs at Wharariki, enclosing 2.5 ha.
+Starting in September 2019, a 200 m pest-exclusion fence was constructed above the cliffs at Wharariki, enclosing 2.5 ha.
 The fence was completed in January 2020, and the sanctuary was officially opened by Eugenie Sage (Minister of Conservation), along with local iwi, and the sanctuary patron, broadcaster Kim Hill.

 Prior to the translocation of burrow-nesting seabirds, the area was prepared by building artificial burrows, trapping pests and planting around the site.

 In the Sustainable Business Awards 2021, HealthPost received a commendation in the Restoring Nature Award category, for their work in developing the ecosanctuary.